Lebanon Says 11 Killed In Israeli Strike On Central Beirut

 AFP

-Beirut, Lebanon: Lebanon said an Israeli air strike on the heart of its capital that brought down a residential building and jolted residents across the city on Saturday killed at least 11 people.
+Beirut, Lebanon: An Israeli air strike in the heart of Beirut that brought down a residential building and jolted residents across the city killed at least 11 people on Saturday.

-The attack in Beirut was followed by others in the city's southern suburbs after calls by the Israeli military to evacuate the area.
+The attack in the capital was followed by others in the city's southern suburbs after orders by the Israeli military to leave the area.

-Israel has not commented on the strike in central Beirut, while Hezbollah has yet to mention it.

 Rescue operations were underway in the area on Saturday morning, with an excavator removing the rubble of the eight-storey building, and a fire truck and civil defence rescuers stationed nearby.